FidoTabby Alert LogoPetScreening LogoFidoTabby eTail Logo

 • full name;

-You also must provide us with a signed declaration, under penalty of perjury, that you are who you say you are.
+You may also be required to provide us with a signed declaration, under penalty of perjury, that you are who you say you are.

-We do not impose verification protocols for processing California residents’ requests to opt out of the “sale” of their Personal Information, unless we have reason to question the authenticity of a requester’s identity, in which case we may request an affidavit affirming their identity and California residency.
+We do not impose verification protocols for processing requests to opt out of the Sale or Sharing of their Personal Information, unless we have reason to question the authenticity of a requester’s identity (e.g., we suspect fraud), in which case we may request an affidavit affirming the requester’s identity and residency.

 To the extent possible, we will use our existing account authentication practices to verify your identity.
 Where necessary, we may request additional information about you so that we can verify your identity.
 Where we did not already hold that information, we will use it only for the purpose of verifying your identity and to process your request.